mautic/developer-documentation-new/docs/components/tracking_script.rst

        },
    };

-Called at the end default form submission response processing.
-Receives ``response`` containing the form submission response.
+Called at the end of the default Form submission response processing.
+Receives ``response`` containing the Form submission response.
 Return value isn't required and isn't processed.

 .. warning:: onResponseEnd may not get executed if the default response processing gets handled during the ``onResponse`` callback